herlon214/slack-nodejs-bot/README.md

 ![Slack and NodeJS logos](slack-nodejs.png)

-> There's no `npm install` for this, you need to clone/fork this repo and you as you want.
+> There's no `npm install` for this, you need to clone/fork this repo and use as you want.

 ## Docker